route/route.github.com/source/posts/2018-05-21-freebsd-openvpn.html.md

 cd /usr/local/etc/openvpn/easy-rsa
 ```

-Set fields in the file and save:
+Set these variables in the file and save:

 ```shell
 # vim vars